 An invoice aging report includes a list of all unpaid accounts payable invoices.
-This information can help determine how much the business owes and which invoices need to be paid first.
+This information can help determine how much the business owes and which invoices must be paid first.

-An invoice aging report includes details like these:
+An invoice aging report includes details like the following:

 An invoice aging report will help you spot missed payments and see how far past due an invoice is.
 To avoid getting behind on vendor payments, you should run an invoice aging report daily or weekly.

 The AP trial balance lists the ending balance in each general ledger account and includes any unpaid or partially paid invoices.
 This report ensures a business’s debts match its credits and that all journal entries are accurate.